gl-eb/generate-stickers-AveryL7871/README.md

 - The first suffix group could then be the treatment: Control, Treatment1, Treatment2
 - Numbered replicate lines would be suffix group number two: 1, 2, 3

-The resulting stickers would then be Strain1-Control-1, Strain1-Control-2, Strain1-Control-3, Strain1-Treatment1-1, ... , Strain3-Treatment2-3
+The resulting stickers would then be `Strain1-Control-1, Strain1-Control-2, Strain1-Control-3, Strain1-Treatment1-1, ... , Strain3-Treatment2-3`.
+Please keep in mind that adding suffixes can push sample names above the recomended limit of 30 characters.
+Check the resulting PDF carefully before printing

 ```bash
 python generateStickers.py -f <path/to/input_file> -a